Husted42/DatabasesAndInformationSystems/projectBeer/README.md

 - insertData.sql
 - noteQueries.sql

-After installing the modules and having all the files, set up your database in app.py
+After installing the modules and having all the files, run app.py:
 ```bash
 $ python3 app.py
 ```